2023–24 East Asia Super League

 The 2023–24 East Asia Super League was the first regular season of the East Asia Super League, an international basketball club competition involving teams from domestic leagues in Japan, South Korea, Philippines and Taiwan.
 The season started on 11 October 2023, and ended on 10 March 2024.

 Originally set to be held from 12 October 2022 to February 2023 under a in home and away format and a Final Four knockout stage, the start of the EASL regular season was postponed to October 2023.

-The Chiba Jets are the inaugural EASL champions after defeating Seoul SK Knights in the final in the Hoops Dome in Lapu-Lapu City, Philippines.
+The Chiba Jets won their won their first title after defeating Seoul SK Knights in the final in the Hoops Dome in Lapu-Lapu City, Philippines.

 Team allocation

 Four leagues are represented for the 2023–24 EASL, namely the champions and runners-up of the Japanese B.League, the Korean Basketball League, the Philippine Basketball Association, and the Taiwanese P. League+.

 Prior to the postponement of the season, each of the top two finishing teams of the 2022 PBA Philippine Cup, 2021–22 B.League season, 2021–22 Korean Basketball League, and the champions of the 2021–22 P. League+ season qualified.
 Initially, the Philippine allocation was unclear since the Philippine Basketball Association holds multiple conferences or tournaments across a single season.
 Among the possibilities were drawing of lots among the top four PBA teams, forming a selection team or entering the national team.
 Champions San Miguel Beermen and runners-up TNT Tropang Giga qualified for the EASL season.

 However, the PBA later decided that the top two finishing teams of the already finished 2023 PBA Governors' Cup, namely TNT Tropang Giga and Barangay Ginebra San Miguel, will qualify instead.
 Furthermore, Barangay Ginebra withdrew for undisclosed reasons and were replaced by semifinalists Meralco Bolts shortly prior to the start of the league.

 It was also determined that the qualified teams from Japan, South Korea, and Taiwan are based from the 2022–23 season instead of the 2021–22 season.
 The qualified teams remained largely the same; Utsunomiya Brex originally qualified under the old format.
 The Chiba Jets qualified instead.

 Hong Kong based Chun Yu Bay Area Dragons, a franchise team, were also expected participate.
 However, the EASL announced the Dragons' disbandment on 1 September 2023 reportedly due to financial reasons.
 They were later replaced by the 2022–23 P. League+ runners-up New Taipei Kings.

 The league considers the P. League+ teams as the representatives of the "Greater China".

 Each team may have 12-men roster with two foreign players and an additional Asian player.